"Evil More Than All Before"

 Sunset of Solomon

 Despite the fall of Baasha to Ahab, the Omride coalition was defeated a second time in Year 10 of Shalmaneser and again in his Years 11 and 14.
 These battles corresponded to Years 7, 8 and 11 of Akhenaten, and Years 34, 35 and 38 of Amenhotep III.
 It was very late in the reign of Amenhotep III (Solomon) and Aye (Ahab) was still acting as the co-regent of the elderly Yuya (Omri/Irhulena) in Israel.
 As the vitality of both Yuya and Amenhotep III began to fade, Ben-Hadad began taking the cities of Ahab in Israel as a preemptive move for greater sovereignty.
-Internal strife among Egyptian princes also allowed Ben-Hadad and Shalmaneser of Assyria to annex cities in northern Syria prior to the death of Amenhotep III.
+Internal strife among Egyptian princes also allowed Ben-Hadad and Shalmaneser of Assyria to annex cities in northern Syria prior to the "death" of Amenhotep III.
 This is reflected by the diminishing of the "United Kingdom" at the end of Solomon's reign as recorded in the Biblical Kings narrative.

 In Year 38 of Amenhotep III (Year 11 of Akhenaten), the "12 kings" of the Egyptian Empire failed for the fourth time to defeat the renegade Shalmaneser of Assyria, who was then in his own Year 14.
 It is probably significant that Shalmaneser describes his opposition as a collection of independent kings under Irhulena (Omri) and Ben-idri (Ben-Hadad) w and not as a unified force.
 It is also not surprising that the Israel-Aram "alliance" was ineffective against the Assyrian king.
 Many of the kings of the so-called alliance were more concerned about attacks from each other than with engaging Shalmaneser.
 Renewed hostilities and the capture of Ben-Hadad by Ahab would have taken place shortly after the battle in Year 14 of Shalmaneser and shortly before the deaths of Amenhotep III and Yuya.
+In any event, the stage was set for Akhenaten as a new Sargon and Hammurabi to break his bonds and go forth to world conquest.

 The Uncle they Loved to Hate

-After the death of Amenhotep III and succession of Akhenaten, by far the greatest number of Amarna letters are from a certain Rib-Addi of Samaria.
+After the "death" of Amenhotep III and succession of Akhenaten, by far the greatest number of Amarna letters are from a certain Rib-Addi of Samaria.
 Velikovsky wrote, "The name Rib-Addi, written in ideograms, means 'the elder [brother among sons] of the father, the first part of the name signifying 'the elder' brother or 'the elder' son, and the second part 'father.' " It is construed like the Hebrew name Ahab, the first part of which means 'brother' (ah), the second part 'father' (ab)."x The pen name Rib-Addi is clever.
 It indicates both subordination and seniority with respect to Akhenaten.

 Velikovsky proposed that the pen name Rib-Addi ("Elder Father") was more of a title and corresponds to the Egyptian office of Senior Vizier.
 He further deduced that this minister must have been none other than Ahab, King of Israel.
 This turns out to be the case.
 Moreover, it can now be said with all confidence that Ahab is also one and the same as "Senior Vizier" Aye.
 In his correspondence, Rib-Addi observes the protocol of the court, however the tone of his letters is far from submissive.
 This condescending attitude of "Rib-Addi" is a further clue to the author's true identity.

 Aye was many years the senior of Akhenaten, and of greater de facto power.
-Without Aye's approval, Akhenaten would have remained in exile and not have succeeded to the greater throne upon Amenhotep III's death.
+Without Aye's approval, Akhenaten would have remained in exile and not have succeeded to the greater throne.
 In the Amarna Letters, Rib-Addi ("Elder Father") lectures his nephew Akhenaten on Egyptian history, rebukes him on occasion and even proceeds to give orders to the younger pharaoh. y Unlike his days as Labayu, z Rib-Addi never refers to the authority of any commissioner, with the possible exception of Aman-appa (Aanen).aa The submission by Rib-Addi (Ephraim/Aye) to Aman-appa (Manasseh/Aanen) is largely feigned, because he wants Aman-appa to give him aid.
 Rib-Addi reminds Akhenaten that he had formerly written to his father (Yuya) and received military support.
 As a consequence, Abdi-Ashirta (Ben-Hadad) had been captured. ab This is a reference in the Amarna Tablets to the capture of Ben-Hadad by Ahab as told in the Kings narrative.
 After the death of Yuya, Aye appealed to Aanen to maintain the policy of his father.

 Velikovsky also associated Aman-appa, a high official of Samaria mentioned in the Amarna letters, with the Biblical Amon (a variant of the name Aanen), ruler/mayor of the city of Samaria in the reign of King Ahab. ac While Aanen may have been mayor of the city of Samaria/Sumer, Aye (Ahab) was the ruler of the entire region.
 The identification of Biblical Ahab as the Egyptian regent "Rib-Addi" of the Amarna Tablets and future pharaoh Aye also has a profound impact on our understanding of ancient chronology.
 Due to his mention in the inscriptions of the Assyrian king Shalmaneser III, Ahab is the first Biblical person that can be dated with a high degree of certainty.
 This in turn allows the close of the Egyptian 18th Dynasty to be dated with equal (and actually greater) precision.